Skip to main content

 Example of Kernel Memory Security

-When an userspace process wants to create a file, the system call instruction of the CPU then switches the context.
-Since it already knows the address of the kernel code, it will execute it.
+Say a userspace process wants to create a file.
+The CPU's system call instruction switches the context.
+It already knows the address of the kernel code, so it runs it.

-Kernel will then create the necessary File objects and return only the ID to the userspace.
-It doesn't receive any pointer to kernel objects.
-Userspace applications will have to use this ID further system calls.
+The kernel then creates the File objects.
+It returns only the ID to userspace.
+Userspace gets no pointer to the kernel objects.
+It must use this ID in further system calls.